-Students applying to the Department of Nutritional Sciences may obtain an application from the Howard University Office of Admissions by calling (202) 806-2900 or 1 (800) 822-6363.
-The application form can be downloaded from:
+Students applying to the Department of Nutritional Sciences may obtain an application from the Howard University Office of Admissions, by calling (202) 806-2900 or 1 (800) 822-6363.
+The application form can be downloaded from Howard University's Office of Admissions.

 The application should be submitted with a non-refundable fee of $45.00, payable to Howard University by either a certified check or money order.